q-shift/openshift-vm-playground/README.md

 When we tried to use the `Network Attachment Definition`een faced to the following error: `0/6 nodes are available: 3 Insufficient devices.kubevirt.io/kvm, 3 Insufficient devices.kubevirt.io/tun, 3 Insufficient devices.kubevirt.io/vhost-net, 3 node(s) didn't match node selector, 6 Insufficient bridge-cni.network.kubevirt.io/br1`.
 To fix it, follow the instructions described within this ticket: https://bugzilla.redhat.com/show_bug.cgi?id=1727810

-**TIP**: Don't create using ocp 4.13.x the bridge using the UI as documented [here](https://github.com/rhpds/roadshow_ocpvirt_instructions/blob/summit/workshop/content/06_network_management.adoc)e can also create a service using the virtctl client: `virtctl expose vmi fedora38 --name=fedora38 --port=2376 --target-port=2376`
+**TIP**: Don't create using ocp 4.13.x the bridge using the UI as documented [here](https://github.com/rhpds/roadshow_ocpvirt_instructions/blob/summit/workshop/content/06_network_management.adoc)e can also create a service using the virtctl client: `virtctl expose vmi quarkus-dev --name=quarkus-dev --port=2376 --target-port=2376`